schrodingerkitkat/csv_processor/readme.md

 ## Conclusion

 The CSV Processor is a practical tool for processing CSV files, performing validation, and saving the results in an organized manner.
-It efficiently uses the Pandas library to provide a streamlined processing pipeline that is accessible to both non-technical users and junior data engineers.
+It efficiently uses the Pandas library to provide a streamlined processing pipeline that is accessible to both non-technical users and seasoned data engineers.
 This tool ensures that the input data is validated and cleaned – which is an essential aspect of any data engineering pipeline.

 ### Dependencies